 How Is VPN Legal in Most Countries?

 Most countries have completely legalized VPN use, and some countries, like India, have no negative say on VPNs.
-As the majority of the world has a yes for VPN, it can be stated that there is no illegality in using VPN.
+As most of the world has a yes for VPN, it can be stated that there is no illegality in using VPN.
 But before making further statements, let's learn about the different types of VPNs and their corresponding legalities.

 Two kinds of VPN are used worldwide: Business VPN and Commercial VPN.